jarrvis/ticket-booking/README.md

 `./gradlew devInit`

+Add --debug flag to see requests and responses in console:

+`./gradlew devInit --debug`

 ## TODO

 - (Other repo) Move to CQRS with Domain Events as synchronization: two services (source and sink) - to scale separately.
 Use Kafka/RabbitMQ for pub/sub domain events